-armclang is invoked with the option -Iscatter\file\path so that any relative #includes work.
+armlink invokes armclang with the -Iscatter\file\path option so that any relative #includes work.
 The linker only adds this option if the full name of the preprocessor tool given is armclang or armclang.exe.
-This means that if an absolute path or a relative path is given, the linker does not give the - Iscatter\file\path option to the preprocessor.
+This means that if an absolute path or a relative path is given, the linker does not give the -Iscatter\file\path option to the preprocessor.
 This also happens with the --cpu option.